colinwessels/ADSB-analysis/README.txt

 google earth, and some make data files intended to be read by a graphing program.
 In the data folder, you will find mostly nothing.
 This is where I kept all of my raw data.
 Each date had it's own folder in yyyymmdd format, and inside each date folder were the two data files.
 In the results folder, you will again find mostly nothing.
-I've left the folders which contain different results, some graphing scripts which will read from the output of the scripts, and most importantly, some makefiles to simplify the process of parsing the raw data.
+I've left one data worth of results.
+Two different types of graphs can be found in each subfolder altdist/ and betterhisto/, each one having a graphing script which will read from the output of the perl scripts, and most importantly, some makefiles to simplify the process of parsing the raw data.
 If you prefer, you don't have to use this same file structure.
 Directories are not hard coded into the scripts, but they are for the makefiles.
 If you want to use the makefiles, you'll need to have the same file structure as I used.